adorsys/didcomm-mediator-rs/docs/arc42.md

 At the core is the **Generic Server**, responsible for hosting the overall application and enabling the plugin system.
 The main components are:

 1. **Dispatcher**: Routes incoming requests to the appropriate web plugin.
-2. **Web Plugin Layer**: Hosts modular implementations for endpoint-specific logic (e.g., DID endpoint generation, out-of-band messages).
+2. **Web Plugin Layer**: Hosts modular implementations for endpoint-specific logic (e.g., DID endpoint generation, out-of-band messaging).
 3. **Common DIDComm Processing**: Handles general DIDComm request/response processing applicable across sub-protocols.

 #### DIDComm Messaging Plugin Layer